wp-plugins/x-forms-express/readme.txt

 == Description ==

 ### Looking for the BEST WordPress Form Builder?!
-Check it out now, you wont regret it!
+Check it out now, you will not regret it!!

 [NEX-Forms - Demo](http://basixonline.net/nex-forms/)
 [NEX-Forms - Admin Panel](http://basixonline.net/nex-forms/wp-admin/)